Random Gradient-Free Optimization in Infinite Dimensional Spaces

-The fact that $\prebasis$ forms a linearly independent set follows directly from the positive-definiteness of the kernel $\kernel_{\nu, \eta}$.
-To show $\prebasis$ has dense span, the main result we will use is the following theorem, which is an easy consequence of \cite[Equation~(4.15)]{rasmussen2008}, \cite[Corollary~10.48]{wendland2004} (see also the discussion before Corollary 11.33) and the extension theorem for fractional Sobolev spaces \cite[Theorem~A.4]{mclean2000}: \begin{theorem} Let $\kernel_{\nu, \eta}$ be the Matérn kernel on $\Omega \subset \bbR^d$, with smoothness parameter $\nu$, and let $s = \nu + d/2$.
+To show $\prebasis$ has dense span we may assume, without loss of generality, that $\superdomain = \Omega$.
+The main result we will use is the following theorem, which is a consequence of \cite[Equation~(4.15)]{rasmussen2008}, \cite[Corollary~10.48]{wendland2004} (see also the discussion before Corollary 11.33) and the extension theorem for fractional Sobolev spaces \cite[Theorem~A.4]{mclean2000}: \begin{theorem} Let $\kernel_{\nu, \eta}$ be the Matérn kernel on $\Omega \subset \bbR^d$, with smoothness parameter $\nu$, and let $s = \nu + d/2$.
 Then, the RKHS $\Hcal_{\nu, \eta}$ generated by $\kernel_{\nu, \eta}$ is equivalent to $\bbH^{s}(\Omega)$, meaning that $\Hcal_{\nu, \eta} = \bbH^s(\Omega)$ as a set of functions and their norms are equivalent: there exist constants $c_1$ and $c_2$ such that

 \end{theorem} Now we will prove \Cref{thm:sobolev pre basis}.
 We start with some notation: If $(\Ecal, \norm{\cdot}_{\Ecal})$ is a given normed space and $E \subset \Ecal$, we denote by $\closure(E ; \Ecal)$ the closure of $E$ with respect to $\norm{\cdot}_{\Ecal}$.
 In this notation, we want to show that, under the assumptions of \Cref{thm:sobolev pre basis}, we have $\closure(\spann \Bcal ; \bbH^\ell(\Omega)) = \bbH^\ell(\Omega)$.
 The idea will be to show that this closure actually contains a Sobolev space of order at least $\ell$, which will be dense in $\bbH^\ell(\Omega)$.
 We divide the proof into four steps: